Prostate Health – What is a PSA test?

 Your prostate affects your ability to urinate and will also impact your sex life, therefore if you are having difficulty peeing or problems sexually this might be an early indicator that your prostate is not healthy.
 The Zoom Health Prostate Kit will show if you have anything to be concerned about.

-Why do PSA tests?
+Why Do PSA Tests?

 PSA is a protein made by the prostate and circulated into the blood in minute amounts.
 Extra PSA is circulated if there is a dilemma with the prostate.
 Prostate difficulties that lead to PSA could be prostatitis, swollen prostate or even prostate cancer.

-What is PSA level?
+What is PSA Level?

 PSA (Prostate Specific Antigen) is a protein generated by the prostate gland and circulated into the blood in minuscule portions.
 When there is any trouble with the prostate, like prostatitis, swollen prostate or prostate cancer, the prostate is going to discharge bigger quantities of PSA into the blood stream.
 This test produces a positive result if PSA amounts increase above the usual amounts.